-- 3. Give each participant (or group) a copy of the Participant Handout: The Last Abortion Scenarios that you have prepared.
+- 3. Give each participant (or group) a copy of the "Handout: Applications for the last abortion."
 Ask them to spend 5 minutes in their groups reading the scenarios. - 4.
 Instruct the groups to spend 20 minutes discussing the scenarios, and that each group should choose which applicant they will award the last abortion.
-Tell each group to identify a spokesperson to announce their decision and rationale. - Note: While groups are discussing, members of the facilitation team should be rotating between the groups to ensure that participants understand the assignment and are able to finish the task on time. - 5.
+Tell each group to identify a spokesperson to announce their decision and rationale. - A Note: While groups are discussing, members of the facilitation team should be rotating between the groups to ensure that participants understand the assignment and are able to finish the task on time. - 5.
 When 20 minutes are up, ask for the group spokespeople to join you at the front of the room.
 Explain that each group will have up to 2 minutes to present their decision and rationale.
 Ask other participants to hold off from commenting on individual presentations. - 6.
-Group Discussion: Lead a group discussion using the following prompts: - How did it feel to participate in this activity? - What assumptions did your group make in order to get to your decision? - There is always more to a person's circumstances than we can know.
+Group discussion: Lead a group discussion using the following prompts: - How did it feel to participate in this activity? - What assumptions did your group make in order to get to your decision? - Offer this nuance to the discussion: There is always more to a person's circumstances than we can know.
 Often we fill in the gaps in order to justify our opinions or judgments.
-Where legal restrictions draw hard lines on what kinds of abortions, what reasons, are seen as valid-they often grossly miss and put constraints on many of the nuances that people are confronted with as they navigate the decision to terminate a pregnancy.
-For example, rape and incest is often a legal indication for abortion but economic and financial situation is not.
-Similarly, to save a woman's life is a common legal indication but the interpretation is based exclusively on physical life or death and not about quality of life or to preserve mental health. - Who did you not select and why?
+Where legal restrictions draw hard lines on what kinds of abortions, what reasons, are seen as valid, they often grossly miss and put constraints on many of the nuances that people are confronted with as they navigate the decision to end a pregnancy.
+For example, rape and incest are often legal indications for abortion, but economic and financial situation are not.
+Similarly, to save a woman's life is a common legal indication, but the interpretation is based exclusively on physical life or death and not about quality of life or mental health.